-where $\rho_\mathrm{e}$ is the electron density at the scattering site and $\sigma = \sigma_\mathrm{C} + \sigma_\mathrm{R}$ is the total cross section for scattering from a single electron.
-This combines Compton ($\sigma_\mathrm{C}$) and Rayleigh ($\sigma_\mathrm{R}$) scattering cross sections, both of which depend on the electron configuration.
-This dependence is incorporated via incoherent scattering functions and atomic form factors \cite{SchBr11}.
 The electron density relates to mass density $\rho$ according to $\rho_\mathrm{e}=N_a\rho Z/M$, where $N_a$ is Avogadro's number, $Z$ is the atomic number, and $M$ is the molar mass \cite{AlsMc11}.
 For a compound, $Z/M$ is replaced by the weighted sum over elements $\sum_i w_i(Z/M)_i$.